idodra/Mobile_HRI_Lab_Hub_Haohua/Lab2/hl766_Readme.md

 \*\***Sketch and/or take photos of the site(s) you are considering.**\*\*

+The intended interaction of the robot takes place in households that have pets.
+For the purpose of acting out and recording the interactions, we will do it on a big desk and draw a dog on a cardboard to represent an actual dog.
+In the meantime, the dog's owner is at another place controlling the robot.

 \*\***Document the activities being considered.**\*\*

-\*\***What issues or opportunties arise from the site and activities?**\*\*
+The activities in the scene include the dog barking, making noises and running in the house.
+The robot will participate in watching the dog for its owner through the camera as well as playing with the dog.

+\*\***What issues or opportunties arise from the site and activities?**\*\* The issue the robot is trying to solve is to keep the dog company while the owner is away.
+There is plenty of room for the robot to move around and do different types of interactions such as dancing.
+However, the robot will also need to take the risk of being hit or accidentally harmed by the dog and other things in the environment.

 ## Part C. Costume the robot